Broken Countries

 Came and made a home for you and me

-When Italy was a broken country
+When Italy was a broken country.

-Ireland was a broken country and my great-grandfather, a famine refugee
+Ireland was a broken country, and my great-grandfather a famine refugee

-To send their little boy across the sea
+And sent their little boy across the sea

-When Ireland was a broken country
+When Ireland was a broken country.

-One church didn’t like the other and my ancestors left their motherland
+Where one church didn’t like the other and my ancestors left their motherland

 Found a place to worship free

-When Germany was a broken country
+Before Germany was even a broken country.

-My people come from broken countries
+Our people come from broken countries.

 Notes: